samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/15_inventory_asset_management.md

 With launchd automation, your inventory collection becomes hands-free and consistent across devices.

-## Section 6 – Uploading Results Securely
+## 15.6 Uploading Results Securely

 Push results to a remote server for central analysis: